RaquelWriter/Javascript-OneLineCoding/README.md

-# ONE LINE JAVASCRIPT CODDING
+# ONE LINE JAVASCRIPT CODING

 All the credits to: codeSTACKr: https://youtu.be/tfdD9y6AMiE